blog

 Depth Selection as a Primary Prevention Strategy

 Depth is one of the most critical factors in preventing vascular occlusion.
-Injecting too superficially increases the risk of compressing vessels, while injecting too deeply increases the risk of entering them.
+Injecting too superficially increases the risk of compressing vessels.
+Injecting too deeply increases the risk of entering them.

-Safe depth varies depending on the specific area of the lip being treated.
-The vermilion border, for example, is particularly high risk due to the proximity of labial arteries.
-Injectors must understand which planes are safer for different aesthetic goals and adjust technique accordingly.
+Safe depth varies depending on the specific lip area.
+The vermilion border is particularly high risk.
+Labial arteries are very close there.
+Injectors must understand which planes are safer.
+They must adjust technique for different aesthetic goals.

 Depth selection should never be uniform across the entire lip.
 It must be tailored to anatomy, product choice, and desired outcome.